Single sign-on (SSO)

 1. Overview

 Single sign-on (SSO) allows users to log in once on their workstation, and gain access to multiple systems without being prompted to log in again.
-This article provides guidelines and summarizes how to use SSO within the Dundas BI application.
+This article provides guidelines and summarizes how to use SSO within the application.

 There are multiple ways to accomplish single sign-on, listed below.